- Take a trip to ZSL London Zoo, where you can see 673 different species of incredible animals at the oldest scientific zoo in the world.

 - London Zoo is accessible for buggies and wheelchairs; there are paved paths throughout the site, and it’s easy to go at whatever pace suits you.
 There are also lifts available for the higher viewing platforms in the Land of the Lions and the Tiger Territory areas.

-- London Zoo is a 20-minute drive from central London and is located in Camden, north-west London, NW1 4SX.
+- London Zoo is a 20-minute drive from central London and is located at the north end of Regent's Park.

 - London Zoo car park has plenty of spaces and costs £14.50 to park for a day.
 There is also parking available in the streets surrounding the zoo or around nearby Regent’s Park.